Arena Football Hall of Fame: Inductees

 These were the finalists for the 2015 Hall of Fame class; however, this was the year that began the decline of the league until its second bankruptcy in 2019.
 No future Hall of Fame announcements have been made since 2015.

 AF2 Hall of Fame inductees

 With the dissolvement of the AF2 developmental league, there was a single class of ten members inducted into the AF2 Hall of Fame.
 While this league was owned and run by the AFL, a separate Hall of Fame was created.
-AFL and AF2 creators Jim Foster and Jerry Kurz are the only members of both Halls.
+AFL and AF2 creators Jim Foster and Jerry Kurz are the only previous members of both Halls.
 This Hall was designed to recognize individuals who significantly impacted the AF2.
 While some members have been involved with AFL teams, this group was inducted based only on their contributions to the AF2.
 No members have been inducted beyond the inaugural class.